patrick-sharp/waypoint.nvim/README.md

-[ ] add ability to move to next waypoint at the same indentation level [ ] add ability to move to previous waypoint at one fewer indentation [ ] add ability to move to previous waypoint at no indentation [ ] handle the case where the file doesn't exist
-[ ] handle the case where the file gets renamed
-[x] fix bug where vanilla highlights at end of line don't get applied [x] make indentation saved by number of indents, not number of spaces [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it
+[ ] add ability to move to next waypoint at the same indentation level [ ] add ability to move to previous waypoint at one fewer indentation [ ] add ability to move to previous waypoint at no indentation [ ] fix bugs around closing buffers with waypoints in them [ ] handle the case where the file doesn't exist when opening [ ] handle the case where the file gets renamed while open [x] fix bug where vanilla highlights at end of line don't get applied [x] make indentation saved by number of indents, not number of spaces [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it